marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/sind.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SIND, DSIND, CSIND, ZSIND, CDSIND, trigonometric function, sine, degrees, sine, degrees

 .. _sind:

-.. index:: SIND

-.. index:: DSIND

-.. index:: CSIND

-.. index:: ZSIND

-.. index:: CDSIND

-.. index:: trigonometric function, sine, degrees

-.. index:: sine, degrees

 SIND --- Sine function, degrees
 *******************************